-Let me start with your first question: “Do you think that posting comments on other folks’ blogs is a legitimate method of link building, or should it be avoided?”
+Let me start with his first question: “Do you think that posting comments on other folks’ blogs is a legitimate method of link building or should it be avoided?”

-My answer: Posting comments on other’s blogs is a great way of link building, and yes, not only a legitimate method, but a widely accepted means of sharing the advantage of adding value to another blogger’s website when posting a quality comment, and not simply spamming.
+My answer: Posting comments on other’s blogs is a great way for helping others, as well as a widely accepted means of sharing the advantage of adding value to another blogger’s website when posting a quality comment, and not simply spamming.

-Now for your second question: “Are the comment links more likely to have longevity when you put your name instead of your keyword in the name field?”
+Now for Jeremy’s second question: “Are the comment links more likely to have longevity when you put your name instead of your keyword in the name field?”

-My answer: Blogmasters (my label for professional bloggers, or webmasters who blog) who understand the value of a good comment will be very grateful for the fresh content that quality comments provide for their website.
+My answer: Bloggers who understand the value of a good comment will be very grateful for the fresh content that quality comments provide for their website.

-If no detrimental keywords are used (Example: Ontario website designer) in the Name text box provided in the comment section of many popular blogs today, then I see no earthly reason why a blogmaster would ever want to even consider deleting such a comment (… and here’s the qualifier so please everyone pay close attention…) providing the comment adds quality and relates to the post.
+So, if no detrimental keywords are used (Example: Ontario website designer) in the Name textbox provided in the comment section of many popular blogs today, then I see no earthly reason why a blogger would ever want to even consider deleting such a comment (…and here’s the qualifier, so please everyone pay close attention…) providing the comment adds quality and relates to the post.

 Below is a screen print of a comment I posted where Mark published a very interesting article about commenting (the blog has now been reformatted for other uses) followed by Mark’s response to my comment:

-Now, I’m not saying that ALL bloggers will accept your chosen keywords when used in the Name text box, but I am saying that many blogmasters today WILL accept them.
+Now, I’m not saying that ALL bloggers will accept your chosen keywords when used in the Name textbox, but I am saying that many bloggers today WILL accept them.

 After several unsuccessful attempts with this method of posting comments, I now find my rate of accepted comments high enough to make this technique my standard when commenting on other’s blogs.